What is Online Reputation Management?

 Tip: Only include one H1 heading per page

 - Anchor Text: Anchor text refers to the underlined text that indicates that text is a link (example: The anchor text for Pete Kistler: Personal Website is "Pete Kistler: Personal Website").
 Since links are such an important part of the algorithm, you want to make sure search engines know what the links are about.
-On you're "My Links Page", make sure you label each link with your name such as "Pete Kistler Twitter" rather than just "Twitter."
+On your "My Links Page", make sure you label each link with your name such as "Pete Kistler Twitter" rather than just "Twitter."

 ***There are many other places you can include your name within the HTML , like your page Title Tag.
 By using a service like BrandYourself, you can ensure your site is automatically as search engine friendly as possible.

 Social Media Profiles

 As we mentioned in Part 2, social media profiles are excellent results that you can push to the top of search engines.
 The "big three" of social media sites are Facebook, Twitter, and LinkedIn.
 These sites rank high in search results, so if you haven't done so already, make sure to create profiles for these sites.
 The following tips will help you ensure they are as SEO friendly as possible and the most effective for your search engine reputation management strategy: